RobertCrowdis/algorithms/src/sorting/README-SORTS.md

 1. Grab an array.
 Find the pivot point in this array.
 2. Move elements that are smaller than the pivot point to the left of it, and elements larger than the pivot to the right of it.
 Note: What pivot you choose DOES matter!
-Generally, you choose the first or last element.
+If you don't know which element to choose, pick the first or last element.
 The best case would be the pivot being the middle-most element already.

 Best Case: O(n log n)